retaildevcrews/helium/README.md

 Create Azure Key Vault

 - All secrets are stored in Azure Key Vault for security
-  - This sample uses Managed Identity to access Key Vault
+  - This app uses Managed Identity to access Key Vault

 ```bash